ccmucdenver/ccm-docs/docs/clusters_guide.md

 ###Interactive Use

 Using a server ‘interactively’ (aka not scheduling a job) is often needed for troubleshooting a job or just watching what it is doing in real time.
-After SSH’ing into math-compute, you can type <code>ssh math-colibri-i01</code> or whatever server you want to go directly to the server. **Please do not run anything directly on compute nodes, which are reserved for jobs under the control of the scheduler, even if you may be able to ssh there.
-These are nodes with names like math-colibri-c01 with the "c" before the number.
-Using compute nodes, where other people run jobs through the scheduler, will interfere with their work and make you very unpopular.**
+After SSH’ing into a head node, you can type <code>ssh math-colibri-i01</code> or whatever server you want to go to directly.

+**Please do not run anything directly on compute nodes, which are reserved for jobs under the control of the scheduler, even if you may be able to ssh there.
+These are nodes with names like math-colibri-c01 with something else than "i" before the number.
+Using compute nodes, where other people run jobs through the scheduler, will interfere with their work and make you very unpopular.**.
+It is OK to ssh to a compute node to check on your job, but just don't run anything there.

 ## Screen virtual terminal

 If you use `screen`, if you get disconnected, whatever you were running is still going and you can connect to it later.
 This is called a virtual terminal session.
 This is generally a good idea both math-compute, math-alderaan, or on the interactive nodes.

 Typing `screen` creates a new terminal session.
-You can give it a name you want to juggle more sessions, by 'screen -S bname'  (make the name whatever you want).
+You can give it a name you want to juggle more sessions, by `screen -S 'name'`  (make the name whatever you want).

 If you want to disconnect from the session but leave it running, hit the combination of Control-A and press the D key to disconnect.
 Control-A is the combo to let screen know you want to do an action.

-When you want to reconnect to the screen later, log back onto wherever you started the screen and type <code>screen –r</code>.
-If you have more than one screen, it’ll tell you the screens you have available to reconnect to.
-Type <code>screen –r ‘name’</code> to reconnect to that screen.
+When you want to reconnect to your screen session later, log back onto wherever you started the screen and type <code>screen –r</code>.
+If you have more than one screen, it’ll complain and tell you the screens you have available to reconnect to.
+Type <code>screen –r 'name’</code> to reconnect to that screen.

 ### File Storage